 While it is time you are bonding with your baby, it also takes up a lot of time.

-The breast is best people are going to hate me for saying it, BUT it is so easy to get tired of those late date nights with your Medela, and/or want to skip a feeding because you can’t get yourself to have enough energy.
+The breast is best people are going to hate me for saying it, but it is so easy to get tired of those late date nights with your Medela, and/or want to skip a feeding because you just want to sleep.

 Breastfeeding doesn't always come easy